 Research background

-Hepatocellular carcinoma (HCC) is one of the most common malignant tumors worldwide and novel methods for early/rapid diagnosis of HCC are needed.
-Recently, terahertz (THz) spectroscopy examination is more and more often used for tumor diagnosis; however, most of these reports focus on superficial tissues, there are few reports on HCC.
+Hepatocellular carcinoma (HCC) is one of the most common malignant tumors worldwide, and novel methods for early/rapid diagnosis of HCC are needed.
+Recently, terahertz (THz) spectroscopy is more and more often used for tumor diagnosis; however, most of these reports focus on superficial tissues, and there are few reports on HCC.

 Research motivation

-Combined with interventional radiology technique, THz spectroscopy examination might be a novel modality as an early/fast diagnosis for HCC.
-Therefore, we conduct this observational study to explore the feasibility of THz imaging for diagnosis of HCC.
+Combined with interventional radiology techniques, THz spectroscopy might be a novel modality as an early/fast diagnostic for HCC.
+Therefore, we conduct this observational study to explore the feasibility of THz imaging for the diagnosis of HCC.

 Research objectives

-To evaluate the feasibility of THz for the discrimination of HCC from normal liver tissues using fresh tissue specimens obtained from HCC patients who had undergone surgery, to identify if THz could be a novel modality as an early/fast diagnosis for HCC.
+To evaluate the feasibility of THz for discriminating between HCC and normal liver tissues using fresh tissue specimens obtained from HCC patients who had undergone surgery.
+The goal was to identify if THz could be a novel modality as an early/fast diagnostic for HCC.

 Research methods

-Observational study was conducted.
-Normal liver tissue and HCC tissue were frozen-sectioned into 50-μm-thick slices and placed on the selected cover glasses.
-Two adjacent tissue sections were subjected to histopathological examination by hematoxylin and eosin staining (HE staining) and THz transmission examination, respectively, and THz images were compared with pathologically mapped images.
+An observational study was conducted.
+Normal liver tissue and HCC tissue were cryosectioned into 50 μm-thick slices and placed on cover glass.
+Two adjacent tissue sections were separately subjected to histopathological examination by hematoxylin and eosin staining (HE staining) or THz transmission examination, and THz images were compared with pathologically mapped images.
 We determined the typical tumor and normal liver tissue regions by pathological examination; the corresponding areas of adjacent sections were examined by THz transmission.

 Research results

 The transmission rate of HCC tissue was 0.15-0.25, and the transmission rate of typical HCC tissue was about 0.2.
-THz transmittance in normal liver tissue is slightly higher than 0.4, but there were many influencing factors, including the degree of liver cirrhosis, fat components, ice crystals in frozen sections, and apoptosis.
+THz transmittance in normal liver tissue was slightly higher than 0.4, but there were many influencing factors, including the degree of liver cirrhosis, fat components, ice crystals in frozen sections, and apoptosis.

 Research conclusions

-This study shows that THz imaging can distinguish HCC tissue.
-Further research will yield more detailed data of THz transmission rate of HCC tissue with different degree of differentiation.
-Through our study, we identified that THz could be a novel modality as an early/fast diagnosis for HCC.
+This study shows that THz imaging can identify HCC tissue.
+Further research will yield more detailed data of THz transmission rates of HCC tissue with different degrees of differentiation.
+Through our study, we identified that THz could be a novel modality as an early/fast diagnostic for HCC.

 Research perspectives

-In the future, THz combined with interventional radiology technique might be a novel modality as an early/fast diagnosis for internal body tissue.
+In the future, THz combined with interventional radiology techniques might be a novel modality as an early/fast diagnostic for internal body tissue malignancies.

 ACKNOWLEDGEMENTS